You are currently viewing Hope on the Menu: Can What You Eat Help Hidradenitis Suppurativa?

 Losing even 5-10% of your body weight can reduce the severity and frequency of HS flares [10], but here’s the key: it’s not about fad diets or punishing yourself.
 Sustainable, supportive lifestyle changes that include balanced nutrition, movement, and stress reduction are far more effective (and kind).

-Improved gut health often accompanies positive dietary changes.
+Positive dietary changes often lead to improved gut health.
 Supporting your microbiome with a diverse, fiber-rich diet can make weight loss more sustainable and reduce inflammatory cycles.

 What About Supplements?

-You might see vitamin D [11], zinc [12], and turmeric [13] on HS in the news, and there’s some emerging evidence that these supplements may help reduce inflammation in certain people.
-Supplementation may also support gut health—for instance, zinc plays a role in maintaining the intestinal lining and immune function.
+You may come across vitamin D [11], zinc [12], and turmeric [13] in the news or online discussions about HS.
+Some emerging evidence suggests these supplements may help reduce inflammation in certain people.
+They may also support gut health—for instance, zinc plays a role in maintaining the intestinal lining and supporting immune function.

 The Gut-Skin Axis: An Exciting Frontier